elavoie/pando-handbook/oopsla-2017/README.md

 You are probably trying to execute the setup script from the access node.
 Obtain a grid5000 node first with `oarsub -I` then run `./setup-grid5k.sh` again.

+## Error: Could not start Xvfb: "Xvfb is not installed or is not in your $PATH"

+You are probably using the `--headless` option without having started an instance of Xvfb beforehand.
+Start Xvfb:

+    Xvfb :99 -screen 0 1024x768x24; /dev/null 2>&1     &
+    export DISPLAY=':99.0';

 ### The number of connected children is less than 2 (root status's `childrenNb` is less than 2)

 Start the experiment with the `--global-monitoring` option.
 If the number of volunteers monitored is correct but the number of connected children (root status's `childrenNb`) is less than expected, there is probably a problem establishing the tree overlay.
 Redo the experiment multiple times.
 If the problem persists there might be a problem in the WebRTC library used or a bug in the tree overlay code.